What hidden dangers has your pet already been exposed to?

 Along with many other residents of the Gulf Coast area, the staff here at Abshier-Meuth are all putting our lives back together after Harvey and his wet aftermath.
 Due to the magnitude of some of our current obstacles, there may be little problems that we all encounter which go unnoticed until they're BIGGER and harder to handle.

 Leptospirosis - In dogs and cats.
-Incubation period of anywhere from 2-30 days.
+The incubation period of anywhere from 2-30 days.
 CAN EASILY BE TRANSMITTED TO HUMANS.
-Symptoms include vomiting, diarrhea, lethargy, fever, dark-colored-urine or lack of urine output.
+Symptoms include vomiting, diarrhea, lethargy, fever, dark-colored urine, or lack of urine output.
 Leads to kidney failure and can be fatal.
 Here's the thing about Lepto, though - it's a bacteria that thrives in stagnant water.
 How many of us have had to wade through water in the last few weeks?
 Any time your dog exhibits these symptoms, it's definitely worth a visit to the vet.

 Bordetella (kennel cough) - In dogs and rarely in cats.
-Incubation period of ~7 days.
+The incubation period of ~7 days.
 Symptoms include dry/hacking cough, lethargy, eye/nose discharge, fever.
 It's highly contagious but easily treatable.

 Distemper - In dogs.
-Incubation period of 2-10 days.
-Symptoms similar to kennel cough but much more severe.
+The incubation period of 2-10 days.
+Symptoms are similar to kennel cough but much more severe.
 Often accompanied by vomiting and diarrhea.
 Late stages often also showing neurological symptoms like tremors or paralysis.
 If left untreated, symptoms can be fatal.

 Parvovirus - In dogs.
-Incubation period of 3-7 days.
+The incubation period of 3-7 days.
 Symptoms begin with vomiting and diarrhea, along with extreme lethargy.
 Very often fatal if left untreated, but if caught early can be overcome with supportive care (hospitalization, fluids, medications).

 "Any time that we can detect a disease early on, it's better for the pet and the owner both," says Lisa Whitman, Receptionist for Abshier-Meuth.
 "It gives the patient a much better chance of recovery and cuts back on potential infection to other pets or humans.
 Treatment may also be less expensive when symptoms are just beginning versus when the patient has been sick for some time."